Reviews You Can Rely On

 There are many options for carrying bikes on your vehicle these days, but if you own a pickup truck, you have the additional option of using a tailgate pad to transport them safely and securely.
 Of course, you could just use a blanket or a towel to pad your tailgate and risk damage to both your bikes and your truck's tailgate, speaking from experience.
 These days, however, the tailgate-specific pad options on the market will do the job much more effectively.

-If you own a pickup truck, tailgate pads are among the least expensive ways to transport multiple bikes as they generally cost a fraction of the price of the best hitch racks and have a larger carrying capacity.
+If you own a pickup truck, tailgate pads are among the least expensive ways to transport multiple bikes as they generally cost a fraction of the price of hitch racks and have a larger carrying capacity.
 The pads reviewed here are all reasonably priced at retail and can carry between five and seven bikes.

 tailgate pad - the race face t2 is loaded with features like downtube separation...